coleifer/peewee/docs/peewee/api.rst

     .. note::
-        It does not matter from Peewee's perspective which model the :py:class:`ManyToManyField` goes on, since the back-reference is just the mirror image.
+        It does not matter from Peewee's perspective which model the :class:`ManyToManyField` goes on, since the back-reference is just the mirror image.
 In order to write valid Python, though, you will need to add the ``ManyToManyField`` on the second model so that the name of the first model is in the scope.

     We still need a junction table to store the relationships between students and courses.
-This model can be accessed by calling the :py:meth:`~ManyToManyField.get_through_model` method.
+This model can be accessed by calling the :meth:`~ManyToManyField.get_through_model` method.
 This is useful when
     creating tables.

     .. code-block:: python